-- 1. establishes procedures to guarantee the highest quality educational experience at the graduate level; - 2. fosters and facilitates interdisciplinary/intercollegiate graduate programs and research activities; and - 3. strives to maintain and enhance an environment conducive to creative scholarship and scientific inquiry.
+- 1. establishes procedures to guarantee the highest quality educational experience at the graduate level; - fosters and facilitates interdisciplinary/intercollegiate graduate programs and research activities; and - 3. strives to maintain and enhance an environment conducive to creative scholarship and scientific inquiry.

-Graduate students must become very familiar with the GPS office webpage at http://GPS.tamu.edu/.
+Graduate students must become familiar with the GPS office webpage at https://grad.tamu.edu/.
 GPS oversees degree plans, official deadlines, calendars for graduate students, petitions, graduation, Ombuds office (see Ombuds section), and processes all official documentation of a graduate student's degree.
-Before going to the GPS, please contact your department advisor.
+Prior to going to the GPS, please contact your department academic advisor.